willywax/birthData/readme.md

 ### Installation instructions
 - copy .env.example to .env file and update the variables
 - run `npm install` to install dependecies
-- run `npm run migrate` to run migrations to the database
+- run `npm run migrate:dev` to run migrations to the database
 - run `npm run start:dev` to start server
 - open the browser with the port `http:\\localhost:[PORT]` to access the page